thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

         result = await queue.get()
         print("processed image bytes:", result)

 And there you go!
-This uses a thread-safe queue and callbacks in a non-blocking manner to communicate events between both threads at once.
+This uses a thread-safe queue and non-blocking callbacks to communicate events between both threads at once.
 We can wrap it up in another class to make this interaction simpler:

 .. code-block:: python